 When writing application code, programmers generally create segment selectors with assembler directives and symbols.
 The assembler and other tools then create the actual segment selector values associated with these directives and symbols.
 If writing system code, programmers may need to create segment selectors directly.
-A detailed description of the segment-selector data structure is given in Chapter 3, Protected-Mode Memory Management, of the IA-32 Intel Architecture Software Developer's Manual, Volume 3.
+See Chapter 3, "Protected-Mode Memory Management," in the IA-32 Intel® Architecture Software Developer's Manual, Volume 3A.